Jobseeker’s Allowance is a benefit for people who are unemployed or working fewer than 16 hours a week, and are looking for work.

 How much will I receive?

-The amount you receive takes into account things like your age, your income and capital (and that of your partner), your disabilities (or your partner’s), and certain housing costs.
+The amount you get takes into account things like your age, your income and capital (and that of your partner), your disabilities (or your partner’s), and certain housing costs.

 Savings over £6,000 (or £10,000 if you live in a care home) will be taken into account and assumed to provide you with a certain amount of income.
 If your capital (and your partner’s) is above £16,000, you will not be entitled to income-based Jobseeker’s Allowance.